paezha/envsocty3LT3/README.md

 After installing the course package, this is the recommended workflow for using it in this course.

-Create a project for all your work in this course.
+### Create a project for all your work in this course.

+Follow the steps below to create a new project.
+A project is the best way to keep your work in this course nicely organized.

 <div class="figure">